AlvinBrocke/Bank-Account-Project-MidSemProject/README.md

 - Command-line interface

 ### Compilation
+1. Download the source file (BankAccount.cpp}
-1. Open a terminal window.
+2. Open a terminal window.
-2. Navigate to the directory containing the source code files (`main.cpp`).
+3. Navigate to the directory containing the source code files (`main.cpp`).
-3. Run the following command to compile the program:
+4. Run the following command to compile the program:
     ```
     g++ main.cpp -o bank_accounts
     ```